ML-KULeuven/ml-project-2021-2022/README.md

 - Your agent should be ready to play in a few seconds, thus use a pre-trained policy.
 An agent that is not responsding after 10 seconds will forfait the game.

-## Submission
+## Submission using the Departmental Computers

-To submit your agent, your code needs to be available on the departmental computers in a directory assigned to you (only your custom code, openspiel and other libraries are provided).
+To submit your agent, a copy of you code and agent needs to be available on the departmental computers in a directory assigned to you (only your own code, openspiel and other libraries are provided).
 Also the code to train your agent should be included.

+The departmental computers have openspiel and its dependencies installed such that you can verify that your agent works.
+During the semester the tournament script will be run to play games between the (preliminary) agents that are already available.
+A tentative ranking will be shared.